crashtestjustin/api-blog-admin-portal-v2/README.md

 Next steps

-If the refresh fails then the login state needs to be set to false - need to try sending back an object with the fail status and the error message to deliver as a toast notification.
+If the refresh fails then the login state needs to be set to false on all UI paths - need to try sending back an object with the fail status and the error message to deliver as a toast notification.

 If the refresh token succeeds then let the user access the route